-Limitation Scenario Copayment As defined in section 1 of this Manual Coinsurance A percentage per prescription that the Member is responsible for paying out-of-pocket for a Covered Medication, relative to the Pharmacy Benefit Plan.
-Deductible Cumulative fixed dollar amount to be paid by the Member (Primary Cardholder, spouse, or dependent[s]) before the Sponsor assumes any portion of the cost of the Covered Medication.
+Limitation Scenario Stehano Deductible Cumulative fixed dollar amount to be paid by the Member (Primary Cardholder, spouse, or dependent[s]) before the Sponsor assumes any portion of the cost of the Covered Medication.
 Several classes of deductibles exist including but not limited to: Individual-each individual in a family must satisfy a fixed amount.
 Family-all individuals in a family accumulate toward the fixed amount.
 Combined-each individual in a family accumulates an individual deductible, and each individual's deductible accumulates towards the family deductible.
 Limited dispensing fee The limited dispensing fee feature allows for the reimbursement of dispensing fees on claims up until the Member has met the limit on the number of paid dispensing fees as determined by the Pharmacy Benefit Plan design for a specific DIN for that Member in a defined period.
 Once this limit is reached, dispensing fees on all subsequent adjudicated claims will not be reimbursed by the Pharmacy Benefit Plan (For example 4 dispensing fees covered in a 12-month period for a maintenance drug).
 Covered Medications that may result in noncompliance issues (e.g., antipsychotics) may be exempt from limited dispensing fees feature.
 Covered Medications exempt from limited dispensing fees feature should not have the limited dispensing fee feature in the ESC adjudication system.
-Other Member-specific limitations Limitations can also apply to quantity, specific DIN, Day supply, etc., for different Members based on the Member's profile or medication history.
+Other Member-specific limitations Limitations can also apply to quantity, specific DIN, Days' Supply, etc., for different Members based on the Member's profile or medication history.

-10. CLAIM SUBMISSION PROCESS
+10. CLAIMS SUBMISSION PROCESS

 Claims may be submitted electronically through the ESC adjudication system or in writing (i.e., as manual claims).
-Failure to comply with the claim submission requirements outlined below may result in an audit and potential claim recovery through ESC's Fraud, Waste and Abuse Program.
+Failure to comply with the claims submission requirements outlined below may result in an audit and potential claim recovery through ESC's Fraud, Waste and Abuse Program.

 10.1.
-Claim Submission Requirements-General
+Claims Submission Requirements-General